Home 9 Materials 9 Unraveling the Mysteries of PVC

 What Are the Different Types of PVC?

-Polyvinyl Chloride (PVC) is a versatile material that can be manufactured in various forms and compositions to suit a wide range of applications.
+PVC is a versatile material that can used in CNC machining for many applications.
 There are primarily two basic forms of PVC: rigid PVC (un-plasticized PVC or uPVC) and flexible PVC (plasticized PVC).
 However, these can be further categorized based on their properties and applications.

 Polyvinyl chloride is a versatile material with a wide range of properties that make it suitable for various applications.
 Let’s discuss the properties of PVC in detail, including its mechanical, thermal, electrical, and chemical properties with a detailed table.